What is a Sleep Center

 There is no accepted definition of a sleep center.
 In general, sleep center is a label applied to a business or a unit of a hospital that at a minimum provides testing for sleep disorders.
 A full service sleep center will include physicians practicing sleep medicine with patient care, including initial evaluations and long-term care, in addition to testing services.
 An ideal center will have all aspects of sleep medical services.
 Quality service can be found at independent practices and testing facilities.
 Sleep problems can lead to serious chronic health issues and should be reviewed with your physician or a sleep physician.
 The label, sleep center, can be used by any business.

 What to Look for in a Sleep Facility

 Is the facility accredited?
 Each location will be accredited independently?

 Is the facility accredited by the American Academy of Sleep Medicine (AASM)?

 Is each of the facilities, organized under the name of a single company, accredited?

 Is the ownership of the facility clear and easy to establish?

-Is the center location and contact information listed on line or in the phone book?
+Is the center location and contact information listed on line or otherwise easy to obtain?

 Is the center easy to locate, identify and contact?